 Again, the pup should be in your lap, be in the potty spot, or you are watching every move they make or they are in their crate.
 These are the only options until potty trained.
 If you are consistent, you can have the pup trained in approximately 30 days.

 WE keep in inventory two sizes of crates for your convenience.
 Ours have an advantage of those you can buy in the pet store.
 The bottom is grated with a tray underneath.
 Now, the theory is they won't go potty in the crate, however, if they do . . . the pup doesn't have the opportunity to roll in it and get dirty.
 The crates you can buy in the store only have trays on the bottom and if their is an accident, you will definitely have a mess.
 Prices are about the same as the pet store.

-We mention the above as so many people tell me that they stop on the way to my kennel to pick up a crate and say they wish they knew that I had them available.
+We mention the above as so many people tell me that they stop on the way to our kennel to pick up a crate and say they wish they knew that we offered them.